Ashley Banjo

-Ashley replaced Simon Cowell, who was recovering from an electric motorcycle accident, as a judge on the ITV show Britain's Got Talent in September and October 2020 during the live-shows.

 Early life and education

-Son of former heavyweight boxer Funso Banjo and Danielle, Banjo was educated at the independent St John's School, Billericay, where he was Head Boy and still holds the high jump sports day record.
+Banjo was born in Leytonstone, England, and grew up in Essex.
+His father is Nigerian heavyweight boxer Funso Banjo, and his mother is Danielle, a dance teacher from Ilford.
+Banjo was educated at the independent St John's School, Billericay, where he was Head Boy and still holds the high jump sports day record.

 Diversity

 In 2007, Ashley and his younger brother Jordan formed Swift Moves with nine of their friends, before later changing their name to Diversity.
-He was given the nickname 'Chosen' by his fellow Diversity members.
-In their first year together, they won the Street Dance Weekend 2007 competition before deciding to enter Britain's Got Talent.
+He was given the nickname "Chosen" by his fellow Diversity members.
+In their first year together, they won the Street Dance Weekend 2007 competition, before deciding to enter Britain's Got Talent.

 Britain's Got Talent

 After receiving "yes" votes from all three judges in their audition, Diversity went on to compete in the first semi-final on 24 May, losing the public vote-decided first place to Susan Boyle but winning the judges' vote against Natalie Okri.
 In the final six days later, Diversity were announced as the winners, beating Boyle and Julian Smith (who came second and third respectively).
 As winners of the competition, Diversity received £100,000 (around £9,090 per member) and went on to perform before Queen Elizabeth at the Royal Variety Show on 7 December 2009.